CasparComputer/meta-confirm/README.md

 * Can be run as part of an application to check sites on an ongoing basis for quality.
 * Can be used as part of test framework (mocha example provided) to ensure meta tag quality during development.

-### For a sample from normal code, see  [example-simple.js](https://github.com/CasparComputer/meta-confirm/blob/master/examples/example-simple.js)

-### For a sample test running in mocha, see [mochaSingleTests.js](https://github.com/CasparComputer/meta-confirm/blob/master/test/mochaSingleTests.js)

 Depending on if you need as part of your testing framework or as part of an application, use the appropriate npm install: